Battle of Frenchman's Butte: The battle

-The two sides exchanged fire for three hours.
-Cree rifle fire wounded some of the Canadian troops in the valley, while the Canadian artillery put holes in the hillside, damaging the trenches.
-Eventually, General Strange ordered Major Sam Steele to lead the NWMP north and outflank the Cree.
-The Cree saw this, and Wandering Spirit led a group of warriors along the tops of the hills, parallel to Steele, and occasionally opened fire.
-This caused the NWMP to believe that the Cree's lines were much longer than they actually were, so Steele turned back.
-Around the same time, some Cree warriors managed to outflank the Alberta Mounted Rifles and almost captured the supply train.
+The two sides exchanged gunfire for three hours.
+Cree rifle fire wounded some of the soldiers in the valley, while Strange's artillery put holes in the hillside, damaging the trenches where Cree sheltered.

+Eventually, General Strange ordered Major Sam Steele to lead the NWMP north and outflank the Cree fighters.
+This manoevre was seen and Wandering Spirit and others moved along the crests of hills parallel to Steele and occasionally fired on them.
+This caused Steele to believe the Cree's lines were longer than they were, so he ordered his NWMP force to turn back.

+Around the same time, some Cree warriors outflanked the Alberta Mounted Rifles and almost captured the column's supply train.
 Afraid of being attacked from behind, General Strange ordered his force to retreat.
-The Canadians withdrew to Fort Pitt after three hours of fighting.
-The Cree slipped away later that day, initiating the final stage of the rebellion, as more than 1,000 men searched the woods for Big Bear's band.
+Strange's troops withdrew to Fort Pitt.
+The Cree fighters slipped away later that day, and soon more than 1,000 soldiers resumed their search for Big Bear's band.

+H.A.
+MacKay later recounted the day's events and its aftermath.

 "On May 29, near Frenchman's Butte Inspector S.B.
 Steele made contact with an Indian scouting party.
 Steele's scouts called out to the party and were fired upon.
 Steele's troops returned fire and killed the first Indian casualty of the war.
 They rode down with a friend to view the remains and found his body on top the hill where he evidently had been dragged by the scout.
 His body was stripped of all clothing with the rope (cut short to about one yard in length) still around his neck, which had cut into his jaw.
 He was a huge fine-looking Indian, 'Ma-me-book' by name.
 The scout who had captured his mount (a swift-footed black stallion belonging to the HBCo) had galloped around the prairie with the rope attached to his saddle pommel, trailing the body in the grass in circles, the trails of which were still visible.
 He had thus been left exposed for days before being buried; and his body from the intense heat, was huge in size when I saw him.
 I requested to have him buried."
 H.A.
 MacKay, memories, HBCo archives and Glenbow Archives.

 Conclusion

-The battle was a victory for the Cree, albeit a hollow one.
-It bought them time to escape from Strange, but the rebellion was hopeless.
-The Métis had been defeated at the Battle of Batoche three weeks earlier, and Poundmaker's joint Cree-Assiniboine force had been forced to surrender.
-The Big Bear band fell apart during the retreat to the north.
-The Battle of Loon Lake on June 3 demoralized them further, and by early July the rebellion was over.
-Big Bear was captured and imprisoned.
-Wandering Spirit was executed along with seven others.
-General Strange retired back to his ranch and the Alberta Field Force disbanded.
+The battle was a victory for Big Bear's band, albeit a hollow one.
+It bought them time to escape from Strange, but continued resistance was hopeless.
+The Métis had been defeated at the Battle of Batoche three weeks earlier, and Poundmaker's joint Cree-Assiniboine force had surrendered.

+Big Bear's band fell apart during the retreat to the north after the battle.
+The Battle of Loon Lake on June 3 demoralized them further.
+By early July the rebellion was over.
+Big Bear had surrendered at Carlton and was in prison.
+Wandering Spirit was later executed along with seven others.

+General Strange retired back to his ranch, and the Alberta Field Force disbanded.